RayChen200318/RayChen200318.github.io/_pages/about.md

 <br>
 During this period, I worked as a research assistant (RA) for [Prof. Xu Xingbai](https://faculty.xmu.edu.cn/XXB/zh_CN/index.htm).
 My responsibilities include:
 <br>
-**· Literature Review:** Search for, read, and summarize academic literature related to the research topic to help determine research directions and methodologies.<br>
+* **Literature Review:** Search for, read, and summarize academic literature related to the research topic to help determine research directions and methodologies.<br>
-**· Data Collection:** Collect required data from databases, experiments, or surveys, ensuring data integrity and accuracy.<br>
+* **Data Collection:** Collect required data from databases, experiments, or surveys, ensuring data integrity and accuracy.<br>
-**· Data Analysis:** Use tools like R and Python to clean, analyze, and visualize data to derive meaningful conclusions.<br>
+* **Data Analysis:** Use tools like R and Python to clean, analyze, and visualize data to derive meaningful conclusions.<br>
-**· Coding and Maintenance:** Develop algorithms and models for research projects to implement the necessary experimental functions.<br>
+* **Coding and Maintenance:** Develop algorithms and models for research projects to implement the necessary experimental functions.<br>
-**· Assisting in Paper Writing:** Participate in the writing and editing of academic papers, including drafting manuscripts, creating figures, and organizing references.<br>
+* **Assisting in Paper Writing:** Participate in the writing and editing of academic papers, including drafting manuscripts, creating figures, and organizing references.<br>
-**· Meeting Participation:** Regularly attend research group meetings to report work progress, discuss research issues, and plan next steps.<br>
+* **Meeting Participation:** Regularly attend research group meetings to report work progress, discuss research issues, and plan next steps.<br>
-**· Teaching Assistance:** Assist the professor in preparing course materials and guiding students in completing related tasks.<br>
+* **Teaching Assistance:** Assist the professor in preparing course materials and guiding students in completing related tasks.<br>
 <br>
 <div style="display: flex; justify-content: space-between;">
   <span>March 2024 - June 2024</span>